Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms

+Suppose that $P \in \Q[m]$ is a degree 2 polynomial with the leading coefficient equal to $FL^2/2$.
+We define where the sum is over all the Chern characters $\ch$ (of the form \eqref{ch} with $r=1$) with the Hilbert polynomial $P_L(\ch)=P$.
+Similarly, we can define Note that $\tL$ is a polarization only over $U_i$'s, but since any coherent sheaf under consideration is supported on a fiber $DT_{\tL}(\tX,P)$ is well-defined.

-Now we are ready to state the conifold transition formula for the DT invariants:
+Now we are ready to state the conifold transition formula for our DT invariants:

 \begin{prop}(Conifold Transition Formula) Suppose that $P \in \Q[m]$ is a degree 2 polynomial with the leading coefficient equal to $FL^2/2$.
+Then,

-The DT invariants of $X_t$ and $\tX$ are related by the following formula where $P_t$ is the Hilbert polynomial with respect to $L_t$, and $\tP$ is the Hilbert polynomial with respect to $\tL$. \end{prop} \begin{proof} By Lemma \ref{ob theory on Y} $\M(\X_1/\fC ;\cP_1)$ admits a perfect obstruction theory.
-Applying the degeneration formula \eqref{degfor} which is followed from the naturality of the virtual cycle $[\M(\X_1/\rC ;\cP_1)]^{vir}$ (see Appendix \ref{sec:app}), part ii) of Lemma \ref{ob theory on Y} and Lemma \ref{nothing on Pi}, we can express $DT(\tX;\tP=P)$ in terms of the relative DT invariants of $Y$ and $\bP_1$.
-There are two possibilities for a $\CC$-point $\F$ on the central fiber of $\M(\X_1/\fC ;\cP_1)$.
-Either $\F$ is completely supported on $Y$ (and possibly its degenerations) or there are some $i_1,\dots, i_g$ such that $c_1(\F|_Y)=F-D_{i_1}-\cdots-D_{i_g}$, and $c_1(\F|_{\bP_1^{i_j}})=H_{i_j}$ where $\bP_1^{i_j}$ is the $i_j$-th copy of $\bP_1$.
+\end{prop} \begin{proof} By Lemma \ref{ob theory on Y} $\M(\X_1/\fC ,\mathfrak{c}\mathfrak{h}^1)$ admits a perfect obstruction theory.
+Applying the degeneration formula \eqref{degform} in Appendix \ref{sec:app} which follows from the naturality of the virtual cycle $[\M(\X_1/\rC ,\mathfrak{c}\mathfrak{h}^1)]^{vir}$, and using part ii) of Lemma \ref{ob theory on Y} and Lemma \ref{nothing on Pi}, we can express $DT_{\tL}(\tX,P)$ in terms of the degrees of the product of the virtual cycles of the relative moduli spaces of $Y$ and $\bP_1$.
+There are two possibilities for a geometric point $\F$ in the central fiber of $\M(\X_1/\fC,\mathfrak{c}\mathfrak{h}^1)$.
+Either $\F$ is completely supported on $Y$ (and possibly its degenerations) or there are some $i_1,\dots, i_g$ such that where $\bP_1^{i_j}$ is the $i_j$-th copy of $\bP_1$.
 Only the former case contributes because of the vanishing of the virtual cycle proven in part iii) of Lemma \ref{ob theory on Y}.
 Therefore,

-Similarly, using the degeneration formula \eqref{degfor} followed from the naturality of the virtual cycle $[\M(\X_2/\rC ;\cP_2)]^{vir}$, we can express $DT(X_t;P_t=P)$ in terms of the relative DT invariants of $Y$ and $\bP_2$.
+Similarly, using the degeneration formula \eqref{degform} which follows from the naturality of the virtual cycle $[\M(\X_2/\rC ,\mathfrak{c}\mathfrak{h}^2)]^{vir}$, we can express $DT_{L_t}(X_t,P)$ in terms of the degrees of the product of the virtual cycles of relative moduli spaces of $Y$ and $\bP_2$.
 Again by the same argument as in the last paragraph by distinguishing two similar cases and using Lemmas \ref{ob theory on Y} and \ref{nothing on Pi} we get Now the lemma follows from the last two identities.

 \end{proof}